mne-tools/mne-python/doc/source/manual/cookbook.rst

 ``mne_fix_stim14`` <raw file>

-More information about mne_fix_stim14 is available in Section 11.4.2.
+More information about mne_fix_stim14 is available in :ref:`CHDBFDIC`.
 It is recommended that this fix is included as the first raw data processing step.
 Note, however, the mne_browse_raw and mne_process_raw always sets the calibration factor to one internally.